 A use case is presented in this section: Coordinating data updates.

 Workflows use a lot of work tables that consume space and end up slowing down the entire platform if not maintained.
-For more about database maintenance, refer to this section .
+For more about database maintenance, refer to this .

 By default, if a workflow is paused, its working tables are never purged.
 From build 8880, workflows that have been in a paused state for too long are automatically stopped and their working tables are purged.
-This behaviour is triggered as follows:
+This behavior is triggered as follows: